8 Replacements for Soda - That Actually Taste Good!

 Homemade sparkling iced tea

 First, make a batch of iced tea with any tea you prefer.
 If you choose tea with caffeine, be mindful of how your body and blood sugar may react.
-The way I make ice tea is by boiling 8 cups of water, turning the stove off, and then adding 4 tea bags.
+I make iced tea by boiling 8 cups of water, turning the stove off, and adding 4 tea bags.
 I let the tea cool to room temperature, remove the tea bags, and then I might add a few sprigs of mint.
-Put tea in a pitcher, and then put in the fridge for a few hours until cold.
+Put tea in a pitcher and then in the fridge for a few hours until cold.

-Once the tea is cold, fill a glass up halfway with it.
-Fill the other half up with sparkling water.
-If you want the tea to be sweet, you can add a few drops of stevia and then mix.
+Once the tea is cold, fill a glass halfway with it and the other half with sparkling water.
+If you want the tea sweet, add a few drops of stevia and mix.
 Top off with ice cubes before drinking!

 Conclusion